bitnami/containers/bitnami/express/README.md

 That’s all there is to it.
 Without actually installing a single Express component on the host you have a completely isolated and highly reproducible Express development environment which can be shared with the rest of the team to get them started building the next big feature without worrying about the plumbing involved in setting up the development environment.
 Let Bitnami do that for you.

-In the next sections we take a look at some of the common tasks that are involved during the development of a Express application and how we go about executing those tasks.
+In the next sections we take a look at some of the common tasks that are involved during the development of an Express application and how we go about executing those tasks.

 ## Executing commands